mfriedel/no-show-demo/README.md

 ## The ML Pipeline
 Skafos allows the developer to build an end-to-end machine learning pipeline and deploy with a  `git push` to a production environment.

-## Build Your Own No-Show Predictor
+## Build Your Own
-You will need a few things first:
+Interested in building a No-Show Predictor or something similar?
+Great - You will need a few things first:
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Skafos Account + CLI Tool](https://docs.metismachine.io/docs/getting-started)

-Feel free to fork this repository and start your own project using any or all code from this example.
-In order to make it your own:
+Here are a few tips to get you started in no time:
 - Init a new *blank* project with the CLI --> `$ skafos init no-show-predictor`
-- Copy and/or replace files in your new project with files from this repository EXCEPT for the `metis.config.yml` file.
-That one is unique for each project!
+- Feel free to fork this repository and use any or all of the python code to assist your development.
+- Details outlined in the `metis.config.yml` are unique to each developer/project.
+Copy and pasting the config file from this example to your new project will not work.
+You can use the outline, but build it based on the file generated in your new project.
+(The project token is unique for system authentication purposes).
-- Generate and replace your project's job ID's from the CLI or on the dashboard.
+- In the config file, generate and replace your project's job ID's from the CLI or on the [dashboard](https://dashboard.metismachine.io).
 - This example relies on [AWS s3](https://aws.amazon.com/s3/) for storage of the trained model.
 If you have AWS secret keys, set them as environment variables from the CLI:
 `$ skafos env AWS_ACCESS_KEY_ID --set <key>` and
 `$ skafos env AWS_SECRET_ACCESS_KEY --set <key>`
+- Incorporate your own models, business logic, or workflow as desired!
 - Deployment options:

 **Without GitHub**
+This method doesn't require any github setup.
+Developers can deploy projects from any local branch (great for testing and development).
 ```bash
 $ git init
 $ git add .